Table of Contents

 For more information, please see the PWGSC Supply Manual:

-Non-competitive contracting or sole source buying
+Non-competitive procurement or sole source buying

 This refers to a requisition which specifies that a particular supplier is the only one acceptable.
 The sole source requisition must contain justification for requesting this specific course.